ShevinuM/Sheldon/README.md

 6. Obtain an API key from the OpenAI website
 7. Create a file called hidden.env in the root directory of the project and type the following in the file `OPENAI_API_KEY=your-api-key`
+8. This application is configured to fetch data from the public address.
+If you want to run this application locally, you will need to change the fetch URL in app.js.
+Replace line 43 in app.js `fetch('http://sheldon.ap-south-1.elasticbeanstalk.com/predict', { ` with `fetch('http://localhost:5000/predict', {`.
-8. Run the project.
+9. Run the project.
     `python3 app.py`
-Please note that I haven't yet tested running this by cloning from the repository.
 If you encounter any issues during the setup process or have further questions, please feel free to reach out at MShevinu#5358 on Discord or shevinu2002@gmail.com in email.

 ## How to navigate the repository
 - The main application file, `application.py`, can be found in the root directory.